A message from chairman heather

 OUR NEXT MEETING

-Is at the beautiful St. Oswald's Church Hooe on Thursday16th October 2025.
+Is at the beautiful St. Oswald's Church Hooe on Thursday 19th February 2026.

 Halls Cross in the 1920's

-The next Biannual Hooe Open Gardens event will be held in 2026 on a June weekend.
-You can find details of the last Hooe Open Gardens event on their website >HERE<
+The next Biannual Hooe Open Gardens event will be held on the 13th and 14th of June 2026.
+You can find details of the Hooe Open Gardens event on their website >HERE<

 This website designed and operated by